Bryan De La Cruz Player Props: Marlins vs. Diamondbacks

-Bryan De La Cruz -- 3-for-5 with two RBI in his most recent game -- will be in action for the Miami Marlins against the Arizona Diamondbacks, with Madison Bumgarner on the hill, on April 14 at 6:40 PM ET.
+Bryan De La Cruz -- 3-for-4 in his last game -- will be in action for the Miami Marlins against the Arizona Diamondbacks, with Ryne Nelson on the mound, on April 15 at 4:10 PM ET.

-He racked up three hits (going 3-for-5 with two RBI) in his most recent appearance against the Phillies.
+In his most recent appearance, he racked up three hits (going 3-for-4) against the Diamondbacks.

 Bryan De La Cruz Game Info & Props vs. the Diamondbacks